 A marking gauge can technically be used for mortises by changing the measurements, but it’s best to use a mortise gauge or combination gauge.
 In a pinch, you can even use two separate marking gauges for each side of the mortise.

-That’s it for this exhaustive guide to marking gauges!
-Hopefully you’re now equipped with the knowledge to you need to buy or make your very own marking gauge and start layout out joinery!
+That’s it for this exhaustive guide to woodworking marking gauges!
+Hopefully you’re now equipped with the knowledge you need to buy or make your very own marking gauge and start layout out joinery!